grammyjs/website/site/docs/plugins/keyboard.md

   .placeholder("Decide now!");
 ```

-It does not matter when you call `placeholder` (first or last or somewhere in between).
+It does not matter whether you call `placeholder` first, last or somewhere in between.
 The result will always be the same.

 #### Selectively Send Custom Keyboards